StegVerse-Labs/StegID/README.md

 If tests pass, the verifier is working correctly.

----

-## Minimal Verification Example
+## Minimal verification example (success)

-This is intentionally small.
-It proves the verifier runs and enforces the contract.
+This example generates an Ed25519 keypair, mints a valid v1 receipt, and verifies it using the transport-safe entrypoint.

 ```python
 import json